 His low-fat and high-protein approach gives him this kind of meal plan.

 What you will notice, though, is that there are only complex carbs.
-He even keeps fruit to a minimum as the fructose could cause blood sugar spikes that might mess up his exercise performance .
+He even keeps fruit to a minimum as the fructose could cause blood sugar spikes that might mess up his exercise performance as shown by Everyday Health .

 He also aims to keep his fat intake very low and aims to source them from healthy fish and vegetables.